DiagnosticsMonkey/DaFT-RTOS/docs/zephyr/what.md

     AUDIT --> CertRe(Certifiable Release)
 ```

-You'll `mostly likely` use the LTS release for product development as it's stable.
+You'll `mostly likely` use the LTS release for product development as it's `stable`.

 <!-- tabs:start -->